-The Kunde family has been farming the land and making wine in Kenwood since 1904, when they imported grape cuttings from the famous Chateau Margaux and Lafite Rothschild in France.
-Today, you can enjoy the fruit of their labor by sipping sustainably made wines, paired with local cheese and beef from the Kunde's ranch, on their intimate Kinneybrook Room patio, with views of water fountains and vineyards.
-Kinneybrook Room tastings start at $30.
+Kunde Family Winery, Kenwood: The Kunde family has been farming the land and making wine in Kenwood since 1904, when they imported grape cuttings from France's famous Chateau Margaux and Lafite Rothschild.
+Today, you can enjoy the fruit of their labor by sipping sustainably made wines, paired with local cheese and meats from the ranch.
+Their intimate Kinneybrook Room patio boasts vineyard and water fountain views.
+9825 Sonoma Hwy, Kenwood, 707-833-5501.

 Slide 2 of 15

-The patio at Duckhorn, which overlooks the winery's estate vineyards, is a laid back, unpretentious space to taste the winery's bold Bordeaux wines, including their award-winning Merlot.
-After a wine tasting, grab a glass of your favorite wine and walk their extensive gardens and check out their collection of duck-inspired artwork.
-Tastings start at $35.
-(Photo: John Sutton).
+Duckhorn Vineyards, St. Helena: The Duckhorn patio overlooks the estate vineyards and is a laidback unpretentious space to taste the winery's bold Bordeaux wines, including an award-winning Merlot.
+After tasting, bring a glass of your favorite wine into the gardens and check out the collection of duck-inspired art.
+1000 Lodi Ln, St Helena, 707-963-7108.
+(Photo: John Sutton)